euan-forrester/retron5/README.md

 } t_retronDataHdr;
 ```

 It's a header and then a bunch of compressed data, so to unpack the file we need to read past the header and then uncompress the data.
+There's a few values in the header, like the original size and CRC32 (checksum) of the original data, that we can use to make sure that nothing has been corrupted.